 Here are a few methods used to treat infantile hemangioma in infants.

 1. Corticosteroid Medication

-The treatment through drug therapy is often considered the first step, a corticosteroid is, in essence, a steroid used to combat blood clots, as with most steroids it is recommended that your child does not get immunizations that affect the liver or medication for the liver.
+The treatment through drug therapy is often considered the first step.
+A corticosteroid is, in essence, a steroid used to combat blood clots.
+As with most steroids, it is recommended that your child does not get immunisations that affect the liver or medication for the liver.
 A common drug for infantile hemangioma is propranolol.

 Beta-blockers are used as a topical treatment for small and superficial occurrences of hemangioma.
 The beta-blockers can be used several times in the day for babies between the ages of 6 to 12 months.
 This treatment is also used for small ulcerated hemangiomas.

 Laser treatment for hemangioma in infants is a common treatment as it not just removes the hemangioma, but also removes the redness and promotes quick healing.
 Pulsed dye lasers are usually the treatment of choice.

 Medicated gels that contain becaplermin is used to treat ulcers on the surface of the skin hemangioma.
 As such, this gel does not have any effect on the hemangioma itself.
 This gel has does carry the risk of cancer and must be used sparingly only under your doctor’s advice.

 In the case of the hemangioma occurring in a sensitive area such as the eye, your doctor might recommend surgery to remove the same.
 This line of treatment is also recommended for large hemangioma.